ConservationMetrics/gc-scripts-hub/README.md

     wmill sync pull --skip-variables  # optionally add --raw to clobber your local repo
     # TODO: git add, commit, etc

+## Running Tests

+You can run tests using tox:

+    tox

+The virtual env for each script under test is defined according to the `«scriptname».script.lock` file that Windmill creates.
+This means that you'll need to have Windmill create it, either by running the script being tested _at least once in Windmill itself_, or using the CLI:

+    wmill script generate-metadata

+For more about how Windmill chooses the package dependencies to go in these metadata/lock files, read https://www.windmill.dev/docs/advanced/imports#imports-in-python

 # Running Windmill